 For Seniors: Upload Digital Camera Photos to Your Laptop

-Making the connection: Uploading photos from a digital camera to a laptop requires that you connect the camera to a USB port on your laptop using a USB cable that typically comes with the camera.
-Power on the camera after connecting it, and change its setting to a playback mode as instructed by your camera's user manual.
+Making the connection: Uploading photos from a digital camera to a computer requires that you connect the camera to a USB port on your computer using a USB cable that typically comes with the camera.
+Power on the camera or change its setting to a playback mode as instructed by your user’s manual.

-Printing straight from the camera: Cameras save photos onto a memory card, and many printers include a slot where you can insert the memory card from the camera and print directly from it without having to first upload pictures to your laptop.
+Printing straight from the camera: Digital cameras save photos onto a memory card, and many printers include a slot where you can insert the memory card from the camera and print directly from it without having to first upload pictures.
 Some cameras also connect directly to printers.

-However, if you want to keep a copy of the photo and clear up space on your camera’s memory card, you should upload photos to your laptop even if you can print without uploading.
+However, if you want to keep a copy of the photo and clear up space in your camera’s memory, you should upload the photos to your computer or an external storage medium such as a DVD or USB stick even if you can print without uploading.